MimmyJau/mimmyjau.github.io/src/pages/posts/debugging-workflow-python.md

 tags: ["debugging", "python", "vim"]
 ---

-This is a collection of processes and tools I use to debug in Python in vim.
+This is a collection of processes and tools I use to debug Python in vim.

 ### Go to definition: